Some non-essential businesses reopening in New Hampshire amid coronavirus pandemic

 Hair salons and barbershops are only allowed to offer haircuts and root touch-ups.
 Customers must also wear a mask and wait in their car until their appointment.

-Restaurants will be allowed to phase-in and expand services starting on May 18.
+Restaurants will be allowed to phase-in and expand services starting May 18.

 Outdoor seated dining will be allowed but indoor dining will not be permitted.
 Tables will be limited to no more than six people and will be set up six feet apart.
 Reservations will also be required.